-The aim of this guide is to clarify some important information regarding the new process of conducting a trademark search.
-Applying for a trademark can be a time-consuming and complicated process.
-To save time LawPath recommends getting in touch with a trademark attorney.
+In this guide, we’ll clarify some important information regarding the new process of conducting a trademark search.
+Applying for a trademark can be a time-consuming and complicated process, which is why it’s helpful to know if your idea has already been registered.

 Trademarking is one of the biggest steps to starting your own business.
 It officially pins an identity to your business, and protects it from 3rd-party misuse and/or reproduction.
 That said, there are a multitude of stringent regulations behind trademarking, which must be completely understood.
 Therefore, as a business-owner, it is worth taking every bit of time necessary to become familiar with all the rules and how it applies to your situation.